soneyahossain/hcc-gap-recommender/README.md

 ## Setup

+### Setup: the easy way
+Simply download and use the VirtualBox VM provided at `FIXME: final location`.
+It will have all relevant dependencies and environment variables already setup.

+### Setup on your own machine
 The artifact has been tested on Ubuntu 20.
 We recommend starting with a clean Ubuntu 20 virtual machine to familiarize yourselves with HCC.
-However, we strongly suggest using the VirtualBox VM provided at `FIXME: final location` as it will have all relevant dependencies and environment variables already setup.

 HCC framework requires the following software on your machine: